How to green your small business

 Going green in the office environment isn’t only about conservation of the earth’s resources.
 It can be a great way to help you save money, too.
 Many small businesses look at ways to save money and bring the local community together (Hi Randwick, Maroubra, Clovelly and Coogee!).
 Going green can be an important step in achieving these aims.

-Here are some of the ways we’ve looked at greening-up the Orbit Accounting and Tax offices recently.
+Here are some of the ways we’ve looked at greening-up The Orbit Group offices recently.

 Office coffees and reusing cups